 Britain’s oldest theatre is the Bristol Old Vic, which opened as the Theatre Royal in May 1766.

-The human world
+Britain in the human world

 Who was Britain’s oldest man?